Hairitage Review: Another Unimpressive Influencer Brand?

 | |

-Hairitage, also called Hairitage by Mindy, is a hair care brand founded by influencer Mindy McKnight who has over 5 million YouTube subscribers.
-The brand sells everything from shampoo to functional accessories, and claims to be “the first hair care brand that truly encompasses the needs of every hair type and texture.”
+Hairitage, also called Hairitage by Mindy, is a hair care brand founded by influencer Mindy McKnight, who has over 5 million YouTube subscribers.
+The brand claims to be “the first hair care brand that truly encompasses the needs of every hair type and texture.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in two of the most popular Hairitage products (Lazy Day Dry Shampoo and Light As A Feather Leave-In Conditioner) based on medical studies to give our take on whether they’re likely to improve the look and health of your hair, or if they’re a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in two of the most popular Hairitage products (Lazy Day Dry Shampoo and Light As A Feather Leave-In Conditioner) to give our take on whether or not they're effectively formulated.

 Lazy Day Dry Shampoo Ingredient Analysis